 Bas Vodde is a coach, consultant, programmer, trainer, and author related to modern agile and lean product development.
 When he coaches organizations, he works on three levels: organizational, team, individual/technical practices.
 He has trained thousands of people in software development, Scrum, and modern agile practices for over a decade.
 He is the author of the Scaling Agile and Lean Development: Thinking and Organizational Tools for Large-Scale Scrum and of Practices for Large-Scale Agile and Lean Development, both together with Craig Larman.
+He and Craig are creators of the LeSS Scaling Framework.
 Bas works for Odd-e, a company which supports organization in improving their product development, mainly in Asia.

 Bas currently lives in Singapore where he ended up after living in Holland (born), China and Finland.
 He worked in a couple of start-ups in Holland, after which he, in 2001, had enough of the "normal life" and moved to China and started working for Nokia.
 In Nokia, he worked on large and traditional projects.
 This uncomfortable experience convinced him that agile and lean development is a more human way of developing software products -- no matter how large your development is.